Luiz Päetow: Career

 Between 1996 and 2001, Päetow became a central player for CPT (Centre for Theatre Research).
 During this period, he created the experimental Prêt-à-Porter.
 For this specific project, he directed, wrote and starred in five plays: Passengers, Under the Bridge, No Concert, Hours of Punishment and Wings of the Shadow.
 His documents were also published later in book form, along with essays by Renato Janine Ribeiro and Olgária Matos, among others.
-In 1998, he worked as assistant director to Daniela Thomas on Anton Chekhov's The Seagull, starring Fernanda Montenegro.
+In 1998, he worked as assistant director to Daniela Thomas on Anton Chekhov's The Seagull, starring Fernanda Montenegro and Fernanda Torres.
 In 1999, he worked on The Trojan Fragments which received the Theatre Shell Award and the Art Critics' Association Prize.
 This production had its world-premiere at the Istanbul International Theatre Festival and was also presented at the second Theatre Olympics in Shizuoka, where Päetow represented Brazil on the International Committee, with Tadashi Suzuki, Robert Wilson, Yuri Lyubimov, Nuria Espert and Theodoros Terzopoulos.
 At this meeting, they discussed the performing arts of the next century.
 In 2000, he debuted as an opera director with Henry Purcell's The Fairy-Queen.

 Thanks to arrangements between CPT and CICT (International Centre for Theatre Creation), Päetow was then allowed to watch the final rehearsals for Peter Brook's Hamlet, at the Théâtre des Bouffes du Nord, with Adrian Lester.
 This year spent in Paris also enabled conversations with Cristiana Reali for a future collaboration on his, still unproduced, new play Washed-up Doc, and with Claire Denis and Chantal Akerman, during her retrospective at the Studio des Ursulines, aimed at further developing his Prêt-à-Porters transfer from stage to screen.
 Before moving to Berlin, he took part in Jean Babilée's open masterclass at the Ballet de l'Opéra national de Paris.
 The following year, he reconnected with Sasha Waltz, with whom he had trained five years before, during her workshops at FID (São Paulo International Dance Festival).